An heirloom filmmaker that captures the feeling, not just the day.

 The couples I work best with aren’t checking a box.
 They’re planning something that actually means something to them.
 They’re not worried about performing for the camera.
 They just want to remember how their wedding day felt.

-That’s what I’m there for.
-I work quietly, stay out of the way, and let the day be what it is.
 I’m drawn to the small in-between moments, when it’s just the two of you and the whole world goes still, and nobody even knows I’m rolling.
 When you watch your film back, the goal is simple: for you to say, “that’s exactly how it felt.”